MaibornWolff/Carbon-Measuring-Guide/deeper_foundations/overview_guide_measurement_practices.md

 ###### Quantify

-Once all software components are defined and a SCI score for each can be calculated.
+Once all software components are defined and an SCI score for each can be calculated.
 A total SCI of your application - the sum of all component SCIs - is only possible though, if you chose the same functional unit for each of them, hence it is advisable to do that, unless there is a very good reason not to.
 In such a case components with the same functional units would be grouped and seen as a separate application with their own SCI score.
 E.g. might be seeing the desktop application of a product as one application with its own functional unit and SCI score,